 Any message that lacks context might seem tone deaf.
 It could also create unnecessary friction for someone who’s trying to get help or complete a purchase.

 With Hootsuite Inbox, each new message appears in a user-specific thread.
 There, you can see past activity and reference it in future messages.
-You can also click the user’s name at the top of the thread to access the customer context panel for more information.
-With an enterprise plan, you’ll see notes you’ve added and Facebook Messenger conversations you’ve had over the past six months.

 4. Using sarcasm or irony

 Using sarcasm and irony on social media can be dangerous.
 How many times have you seen people misinterpret and take offence at a tongue-in-cheek remark?

 If you’re not communicating in a straightforward way, you might never know you’ve lost someone’s business (or any hope of getting it).

 Can edgier brands get away with a little more attitude?
 Not in Facebook Messenger.
 If someone is reaching out with a question or suggestion, a snarky comment suggests you’re not taking the person or their concerns seriously.

 On March 4, Facebook changed its 24-hour response policy.
 Businesses now have 24 hours to send messages (by human or bot) in response to certain user actions, with no additional responses allowed afterward.

 User actions that start the 24-hour countdown include:

 - Sending a message to a brand page

 - Clicking a call-to-action-button within a Messenger conversation